-- 1.1.1.1 This Initial Statement of Common Ground (SoCG) has been prepared between Mona Offshore Wind Limited (hereafter referred to as 'the Applicant') and Natural Resources Wales Advisory ('NRW (A)'), together the parties.
-The SoCG sets out the areas of current agreement, disagreement and in that context, matters of ongoing discussion between the parties in relation to the proposed Development Consent Order (DCO) application for the Mona Offshore Wind Project. - 1.1.1.2 The need for a SoCG between the Applicant and NRW (A) is set out in section 1 of Appendix F of the Rule 6 letter issued by the Planning Inspectorate on 07 June 2024. - This document is intended to provide the Examining Authority (ExA) with an overview 1.1.1.3 of the level of common ground between the parties.
-The SoCG will identify where agreement has been reached, where differences lie and the reasons for disagreement or outstanding matters and will facilitate further discussion between the parties.
-The SoCG will be updated during the Mona Offshore Wind Project Examination. - 1.1.1.4 This SoCG relates to the offshore aspects of the Mona Offshore Wind Project and is one of three SoCGs between the Applicant and NRW (A) which cover the following broad areas of the DCO application: - Offshore - Onshore - Seascape, landscape and visual impact assessment (SLVIA). - 1.1.1.5 The three SoCGs should be read in conjunction with one another to clarify the Applicant and NRW (A)'s position on the DCO application as a whole.
-Topics which are covered in this SoCG are listed in paragraph 1.1.2.8. - 1.1.1.6 The Applicant has engaged with NRW (A) on these SoCGs for Deadline 1 however the Applicant and NRW (A) acknowledge that additional work is required on the SoCGs as the Examination progresses.
+- 1.1.1.1 This Statement of Common Ground (SoCG) has been prepared between Mona Offshore Wind Limited (hereafter referred to as 'the Applicant') and Natural Resources Wales Advisory ('NRW (A)'), together the parties.
+The SoCG sets out the areas of current agreement and disagreement between the parties in relation to the proposed Development Consent Order (DCO) application for the Mona Offshore Wind Project. - 1.1.1.2 The need for a SoCG between the Applicant and NRW (A) is set out in section 1 of Appendix F of the Rule 6 letter issued by the Planning Inspectorate on 07 June 2024. - 1.1.1.3 This document is intended to provide the Examining Authority (ExA) with an overview of the level of common ground between the parties.
+The SoCG identifies where agreement has been reached, where differences remain including the reasons for disagreement, and any outstanding matters.
+The SoCG also identifies where further discussion between the parties is required post-consent. - 1.1.1.4 This SoCG relates to the offshore aspects of the Mona Offshore Wind Project and is one of three SoCGs between the Applicant and NRW (A) which cover the following broad areas of the DCO application: - Offshore - Onshore - Seascape, landscape and visual impact assessment (SLVIA). - 1.1.1.5 The three SoCGs should be read in conjunction with one another to clarify the Applicant and NRW (A)'s position on the DCO application as a whole.
+Topics which are covered in this SoCG are listed in paragraph 1.1.2.7. - 1.1.1.6 This version of the SoCG has been updated at Deadline 7 to reflect the latest status of agreement between the parties and supersedes the previous versions submitted at Deadline 1 (REP1-025) and Deadline 6 (REP6-072).